The Heritage Hub and Exhibitions

-The Heritage Hub is the home of the Historical Research Group of Sittingbourne, and is open for enquiries and research relating to Sittingbourne and surrounding parishes.
-It is wheelchair and child friendly.
+The Heritage Hub is the home of the Historical Research Group of Sittingbourne, and is open for enquiries and research relating to Sittingbourne and 24 surrounding parishes.

 Displays change regularly and are often based on members current topics of research and include themed exhibitions such as

 - World War 1 and the local fallen men

 - Heritage and local history.